This post may contain affiliate links. Please read my disclosure and privacy policy.

 Once the liquid looks bright green, add in the dry ingredients, including the rolled oats, baking powder, and salt.

-Secure the lid and blend again, until all of the oats have been pulverized.
+Secure the lid and blend again until all of the oats have been pulverized.
 The pancake batter will thicken as it rests, so set it aside and start heating a griddle or skillet over medium heat.

-When a drop of water instantly sizzles when it touches the hot surface, you’ll know it’s ready to cook the pancakes.
+When a drop of water instantly sizzles on the hot surface of the pan, you’ll know it’s ready to cook the pancakes.

-Grease the pan with cooking spray or butter, then drop a quarter-cup of batter into the pan.
 The spinach pancake batter may be thick at this point, so use a spatula or the back of a spoon to spread it out in the pan, making a pancake about 4 to 5 inches in diameter.

 Remove the pancake from the pan and repeat with the remaining pancake batter.
 You should get roughly 10 pancakes from this batch, and you may need to lower the heat as you continue cooking the pancakes.
 (Once the pan is hot, they may cook too fast, before the center can cook through.)

-Serve spinach pancakes warm with your favorite toppings, like strawberries, Greek yogurt, or any fresh fruit you have on hand.
-Leftovers can be stored in an airtight container in the fridge for up to a week, or in the freezer for up to 3 months.
+Storage Tip: Leftovers can be stored in an airtight container in the fridge for up to a week, or in the freezer for up to 3 months.

 Ingredients